 Create a Gorgeous Pebble Terrarium Garden

 Maintaining the plants within the container is easy.
 The best tool is a water mister set to stream shots of water into the plant’s roots, maybe a maximum of every 2 weeks.
-The trick is to make sure the roots are receiving the water and not the pebbles.
-This detail sounds obvious but this detail is about precision.
+The trick is to make sure the roots are the ones receiving the water and not the pebbles.
+This detail sounds obvious but it is all about precision.
 Right spot, less water is better.

 Some succulents, such as Echeveria or Aeonium, are soft leafy plants.
 Even though they can tolerate extended periods of neglect, this may cause some bottom leaf drying.
 So, I watch my succulent wonders and work out the best watering routine.
 In your space, temperature, lighting, and dry air will vary, so it may take the first few weeks till you find the perfect moisture needs for your Pebble Display living décor.